 So much to choose from, where do you start?
 By getting a free online pole barn quote!

 Horse barn kits are quick and easy to put up, but the siding can just as easily be T1-11, board and batten, vinyl or tongue and groove.
 Standard or architectural shingles, tile or standing seam steel can be substituted for steel roofing.
-Metal barn kits will have the least amount of long term maintenance and provide the longest lasting finish, but it all depends on the “look” you are trying to achieve.
+Barn kits will have the least amount of long term maintenance and provide the longest lasting finish, but it all depends on the “look” you are trying to achieve.
 Horse barns can be as attractive as any other building, using wainscot to set it off, beautifully finished tongue and groove stall kits and a lighted cupola with horse weather vane on top to add that finishing touch.
 Sidings can be painted, stained, left to weather, or for longest “just like new” appearance, choose from over 17 colors for a metal barn in 29 or 26 gauge steel.
 No matter what the siding or roofing material, Hansen barn kits use trims to cover all wood.
 There is no exposed wood left to weather, decay or prove unsightly down the road.
 Unless you choose to have painted trims, steel trims can be provided so peeling and repainting is off your “to do” list forever!

 Horse Barn Kits